 - When planning carefully, you can use up items that you already have at home, thereby decreasing your grocery bill.
 Or you can plan out how to use up leftovers, which saves both time and money.

 Different Meal Planning Methods

 There are a number of ways to plan your meals more easily.
-You can use a service like The Scramble and for just a few dollars a week the planning and grocery list generation are done for you.
+You can use a meal planning service and for just a few dollars a week the planning and grocery list generation are done for you.
 Another option is to set up a rotation of your top 10 or 15 recipes.

 Similarly, you can create a template and fill it in week by week (Meatless Mondays, Taco Tuesdays, Fish Wednesdays, etc.).

 Finally, you can plan each week as it comes (check out this post for further tips on meal planning).